ibm-cloud-architecture/refarch-kc/docs/deployments/icp.md

 $ kubectl exec -n streams  -ti rolling-streams-ibm-es-kafka-sts-0   -- bash -c "/opt/kafka/bin/kafka-topics.sh --create  --zookeeper $zooksvc:2181 --replication-factor 1 --partitions 1 --topic orders"
 ```

+### API Key

-Define an API key.
+Define an API key using the Event Stream Console.
 You can specify keys at the topic and consumer group levels or use a unique key for all topics and all consumer groups.
-Once you have the API key define a `secret` named "eventstreams-apikey" with the command:
+Once you have the API key, define a `secret` named "eventstreams-apikey" with the command:

 ```shell
  $ kubectl create secret generic eventstreams-apikey --from-literal=binding='<api-key>' -n greencompute
  $ kubectl describe secrets -n greencompute
 ```
+This `eventstreams-apikey` secret will be used in the Helm chart settings and kubernetes deployment descriptor (see [this section](#code-considerations) later in this article).

 ## Private docker registry